BrunoNFL/WiCellSwitcher/README.md

 This project is a perfect example of how these tools can be used to extend and modify the functionality of a closed-source operating system like iOS, all to solve a tangible problem.

+## Community & Recognition 🏆

+WiCellSwitcher was warmly received by the jailbreak community, earning positive feedback and a feature on a major iOS news outlet.

+* **Featured on iDownloadBlog:** Read the official review on **[iDownloadBlog](https://www.idownloadblog.com/2019/05/01/wicellswitcher/)**.
+* **Original Reddit Release:** See the community's reaction on the **[r/jailbreak subreddit](https://www.reddit.com/r/jailbreak/comments/bjca1y/release_wicellswitcher_switch_between_wifi_and/)**.

+### What Users Said

+Here are a few comments from the original release thread:

+> "THIS is what i need.
+God i love this.
+I didnt realize my phone used my cell data when i was connected to wifi.
+Thats some shit."
+>
+> — *u/CrucifictionGod on r/jailbreak*

+> "Work Perfect in A12 , thanks by this Awesome Tweak!!!"
+>
+> — *u/yosbel182us on r/jailbreak*

 ## How to Compile

 1. Ensure you have the [Theos toolchain](https://theos.dev/) installed.